Conference Programme

 These early morning classes are gentle experiential and draw inspiration from science, somatics, yoga, and eastern traditions.
 They are designed to advance your understanding of how gentle and functional movement can create a profound release of tension, and sense deep calm.

-Through breathwork, sound, and simple moving meditations, you will explore accessible techniques that enhance vagal tone, reduce stress, and improve overall well-being.
+Through breath work, sound, and simple moving meditations, you will explore accessible techniques that enhance vagal tone, reduce stress, and improve overall well-being.

 Mats will be provided, but please feel free to bring your own, along with a blanket, pillow, or any items that will support your comfort during the short relaxation at the end.